-“Hand-stretched paper-thin dough rolled around a filling of cottage cheese, eggs, cream, and a touch of salt — boiled into pillow-soft pasta-like rolls, or baked into a golden cream-soaked tray version.
-The defining dish of Croatia's Zagorje region; UNESCO-recognized cultural heritage.”
+Hand-stretched paper-thin dough rolled around a filling of fresh curd cheese, eggs, sour cream, and a touch of salt — boiled into pillow-soft pasta-like rolls (served with browned breadcrumbs or in soup), or baked into a golden cream-soaked tray version.
+The defining dish of Croatia's Zagorje and Zagreb region; on Croatia's national register of intangible cultural heritage since 2007 and an EU Protected Geographical Indication (PGI) since 2022.

 Boiled version: fork pierces a soft pillow that releases a flood of warm cheese-cream interior — the dough is so thin it disappears into the filling.
 Baked version: top is crispy-bronze and crackling, interior is rich custard-soaked dough rolls.
-The cottage cheese tang anchors against the cream.
+The fresh-curd-cheese tang anchors against the cream.
 Sour cream and bacon bits on the boiled lift the salt; the baked needs nothing more.

 Hand-stretching produces a dough thinner than rolling can achieve — gluten strands align in parallel rather than being squeezed.
 The very-thin dough almost dissolves during boiling or baking, leaving the impression of pure filling.
 Resting dough is essential — it relaxes gluten so it stretches without tearing.
 The baking cream pours into and around the rolls, creating a custard layer that contrasts the dough.